Marooned (Red Dwarf): Cultural references

-Among Rimmer's possessions in his camphor wood trunk are his nineteenth century replicas of Napoleon's L'Armée du Nord.
+Among Rimmer's possessions in his camphor wood trunk are his 19th century replicas of Napoleon's L'Armée du Nord.
 Rimmer references Lieutenant-General Baron Jaquinaux of the First Cavalry Division when Lister picks the replica up.
-Lister comments that Rimmer is obsessed with war, half his books being about Patton, Caesar and "various other gits".
+Lister comments that Rimmer is obsessed with war, with half his books being about Patton, Caesar and "various other gits".
 Lister references Road Runner in describing Rimmer's cowardly act in fleeing a bar room brawl.
-Rimmer references Newcastle Brown bottles when stating that Generals don't resort to violence.
+Rimmer references Newcastle Brown bottles when stating that generals do not resort to violence.
 Rimmer said to Lister that he had visited Alexander the Great's palace in Macedonia.

-Among the few edible items found aboard Starbug are a Pot Noodle, half a bag of soggy smoky bacon crisps, a tin of mustard powder, three water biscuits, a brown lemon, 2 bottles of vinegar, and a tube of Bonjela gum ointment.
+Among the few edible items found aboard Starbug are a Pot Noodle, half a bag of soggy smoky bacon crisps, a tin of mustard powder, three water biscuits, a brown lemon, two bottles of vinegar, and a tube of Bonjela gum ointment.
 As Lister looks through Rimmer's books they all remind him of food; Charles Lamb, Herman Wouk (whose last name Lister pronounced as "Wok"), the complete works of Sir Francis Bacon, Eric Van Lustbader (arguing that food comes in vans) and Harold Pinter (Pint-er).
 As an alternative to the "Mayday" distress call, which he mistakenly believes is named for a bank holiday, Rimmer comes up with "Shrove Tuesday", "Ascension Sunday" and "The fifteenth Wednesday after Pentecost".
-In a continuity error in that scene, Rimmer is shown operating Starbug's distress call system, when as a hologram he should not be able to interact with the ship's controls.
+In a continuity error in that scene, Rimmer is shown operating Starbugs distress call system, when as a hologram he should not be able to interact with the ship's controls.
 In another error it is not explained how Rimmer is able to smell burning camphor wood, despite being a hologram.
 It is also something to wonder why there would be a can of dog food on board Starbug when Red Dwarf would not allow pets, as well as the food still being in good condition after three million years.
-Lister references the Ryder Cup while Rimmer compares Lister's bottom to two badly parked Volkswagens.
+Lister references the Ryder Cup while Rimmer compares Lister's bottom to "two badly parked Volkswagens".

-To keep warm Lister starts burning some of Rimmer's books including Biggles' Big Adventure and the Complete Works of Shakespeare.
-Rimmer name-checks Shakespeare's work as Lister gets ready to burn it: "Goodbye Hamlet?
+To keep warm Lister starts burning some of Rimmer's books including Biggles Learns to Fly and the Complete Works of Shakespeare.
+Rimmer name checks Shakespeare's work as Lister gets ready to burn it: "Goodbye Hamlet?
 Farewell Macbeth?
 Toodle-pip King Lear."
-He states that he's seen West Side Story, which is based on one of them and loathes the idea of burning Richard III with its "unforgettable" speech that starts with "Now..." (presumably referencing the "Now is the winter of our discontent" speech), although he cannot remember anything beyond that first word.
+He states that he has seen West Side Story, which is based on one of them and loathes the idea of burning Richard III with its "unforgettable" speech that starts with "Now..." (presumably referencing the "Now is the winter of our discontent" speech), although he cannot remember anything beyond that first word.
 Lolita is also burned on the fire, minus one particularly racy page.
 The song Lister plays on his guitar is "She's out of My Life" by Michael Jackson.